 Getting Started

-Wait — do I need a Gmail address?
+Wait — do I need a Gmail address for this?

 Do I already have a Google account?